 - Open the ASPX file in its default program and choose to save the open file as another file format.

 - Use a File Conversion Online Service or Software Program to convert the ASPX file to another file format.

 The first option involving opening the ASPX file in its native program is preferable because it's both easier and will probably result in a more accurate file conversion.
 Of course if you don't have a program that opens ASPX files, a third-party file conversion tool (the second option) could be very useful.
 Both of these options are only applicable if you're truly trying to work with ASPX files, not another format entirely that the ASPX file was supposed to generate (as discussed several paragraphs above).

 Still Having Problems Opening or Using an ASPX File?

-Let a community of computer support enthusiasts help out!
-Post in the PC Support Forum about what kinds of problems you're having with opening or using the ASPX file and we'll see what we can do to help.
+See Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.
+Let me know what kinds of problems you're having with opening or using the ASPX file and I'll see what I can do to help.
 ASPX files are particularly frustrating so don't feel bad asking for help.